JordanSpencerWu/old-website/_posts/blog/2016/2016-03-04-learning-d3js.markdown

 #### Adding Axis

 This bar graph is almost done, we have numbers without any description of what the number represents.
 If we add a x-axis to our graph, we can analyze the bar graph.
-Let's say we want to create a bar graph for the number of customers coming in to our store for this week.
+Let's say we want to create a bar graph for the number of customers coming into our store for this week.
 Now our data need to include two information, the day of the week and the number of customers.
 We can use an array of objects as our data which allows us to store more information in one entry.
 Let's now create this graph with x-axis and y-axis.

 {% highlight javascript %}
   <div class="example">